sebelga/gstore-node/README.md

 ```

 #### namespace param (optional)
 By default entities keys are generated with the default namespace (defined when setting up the datastore instance).
-You can create models instances on another namespace by providing it as a third argument.
+You can create models instances on
+another namespace by passing it as a third argument.

 ```
 // Creates an entity with auto-generated id on the namespace "dev-com.my-domain"